 As described above under "Description of Employment Agreements" the employment agreements we have with our named executive officers provide for payments of severance and other benefits upon termination of employment.
-If the named executive officer's employment is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason or a change in control of our company, then we will pay the officer a lump sum severance payment equal to four times base salary for Mr. Dimitriadis, two times base salary for Ms. Simpson and one times base salary for Ms. Shelley-Kessler, Mr. Malin and Mr. Lyew.
+If the named executive officer's employment is terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason, then we will pay the officer a lump sum severance payment equal to four times base salary for Mr. Dimitriadis and Ms. Simpson and one times base salary for Ms. Shelley-Kessler, Messrs.
+Malin, Lyew and Stokes.
 Additionally, medical and dental insurance coverage will be extended for up to 18 months, at our expense, to the executive officer.
-Further, effective March 1, 2007, we have agreed to provide Mr. Dimitriadis, Ms. Simpson and her spouse with health insurance benefits for life and Mr. Dimitriadis' two dependents with health insurance benefits until they reach the age of 22.
+Further, effective March 1, 2007, we have agreed to provide Mr. Dimitriadis, Ms. Simpson and her spouse with health insurance benefits until they reach the age of 22.
 However, we may elect to pay Mr. Dimitriadis and Ms. Simpson a one-time cash payment of \$250,000 each in lieu of continuing health insurance benefits.
 If any payment or benefit received by Mr. Dimitriadis or Ms. Simpson from us subjects them to excise taxes under the "golden parachute" rules on payments and benefits, then they will be entitled to receive an additional amount (a "gross-up payment" to make the officer whole for these excise taxes and for all taxes on the gross-up payment).

-The following table lists the named executive officers and the estimated amounts they would have become entitled to under their respective employment agreements had their employment with us terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason or a change in control of our company on December 31, 2006:
+The following table lists the named executive officers and the estimated amounts they would have become entitled to under their respective employment agreements had their employment with us terminated for any reason, except for a termination for cause or a voluntary resignation without a good reason on December 31, 2007:

 Name Estimated Total Value of Cash Payments-Base Salary(1) Estimated Total Value of Deferred Compensation Payment(2) Estimated Total Value of Health Coverage Continuation(3) Estimated Total Value of Equity Acceleration Estimated Total Value of Excise Tax "Gross-Up"

-Andre C. Dimitriadis \$1,600,000 \$ - \$37,000 \$ -
+Andre C. Dimitriadis \$ 960,000 \$ \$ 250,000 \$ - \$

-Wendy L. Simpson 700,000 659,482 38,000
+Wendy L. Simpson 1,600,000 643,259 250,000 -

-Pamela Shelley-Kessler 165,000 25,180 32,000
+Pamela Shelley-Kessler 190,000 24,549 36,000

-Clint B. Malin 160,000 21,000
+Clint B. Malin 160,000 27,000

-Peter G. Lyew 133,000 25,180 14,000
+Peter G. Lyew 133,000 24,549 19,000

+T. Andrew Stokes 160,000 51,000